DCCM Season Finale

 In 2016, DCCOS established a partnership with the New Orchestra of Washington and later secured major funding from the Nadia Sophie Seiler Memorial Fund to reinvigorate its chamber music roots by establishing musician development and performance programs.
 From this, a new DCCOS program component – the DC Chamber Musicians (DCCM) – was chartered.

-Today’s DCCOS counts more than 750 member musicians across its 3 program offerings and, per season, produces multiple orchestra concerts, chamber music concerts, and outreach performances.
+Today’s DCCOS includes hundreds of member musicians across its 3 program offerings and, per season, produces multiple orchestra concerts, chamber music concerts, and outreach performances.

 WHAT WE DO